ReponseApp/homepage/README.md

 ### 💦 Reponse.app
 >  The official website of Reponse!
 >  This project is completely open source.
-So you can use it wherever you want ☆*: .｡. o(≧▽≦)o .｡.:*☆
+So you can use it wherever you want

 <p align="center">
   <img src="https://api.netlify.com/api/v1/badges/ecb2429b-4839-4076-adef-4ce7d1190315/deploy-status" alt="Deploy status" />